5A. GEORGE REMUS (1920 - 1950)

 While Remus was serving time at the Federal Prison, he developed a friendship with another inmate, Franklin Dodge.
 Unbeknownst to Remus, Dodge was an undercover Federal agent who was actually gathering evidence on crimes against the Volstead Act and Prohibition.
 Remus confided in Dodge that he had transferred a fortune to his wife, Imogene Holmes.
 Dodge left prison about a year before Remus, quit his job and conspired to have an affair with Imogene and take Remus's fortune.
 It resulted in a love triangle, leaving Remus on the outside.
 Remus had trusted Imogene and provided her with the power of attorney for him when he was in jail.
 This enabled Imogene and Dodge to liquidate and hide most of Remus's assets, including the sale of the most famous bourbon-maker in the country, the Fleischmann Distillery.
 For fear of a reprisal when Remus was released, Imogene and Dodge tried to have Remus deported, and when that didn't work, hired a hit man to murder Remus for $15,000.
 But the hit man was also concerned about being double-crossed, and told Remus instead.
 The photos below, from left to right, are of Franklin Doge, Imogene Holmes Remus, and George Remus.

 After Remus was released from prison and returned to Cincinnati, he discovered he had no place to live.
 The furnishings in his home were removed and it was locked.
 Imogene offered him a mere $100 to disappear from her life and Remus soon found out about her betrayal to him.
 She also filed for divorce in 1927.
 On the way to court to finalize their divorce, he had his driver follow her car, which resulted in a car chase through Eden Park.
 Her car was forced to stop near a pavilion (shown on the right).
 She tried to escape by fleeing her car.
-But when he caught up to her, he shot her to death, in front of their traumatized daughter.
+But when he caught up to her, he shot her to death, in front of their daughter, who became traumatized.
 His car and driver left the scene, forcing Remus to walk to a more traveled street where he hitched a ride.
 He was taken downtown, and then walked over to a police station where he gave himself up and was arrested.